 THE OLD LINE MUSEUM OF DELTA tells the story of the Welsh immigrants who came here to work in the slate industry.

-They brought the skill and experience they learned in the slate quarries at home, and brought their families in search of
+They brought the skill and experience they learned in the slate quarries at home, and brought their families in search of religious and personal freedoms and a better life.

 "The slate industry was dirty and dangerous but offered these immigrants hope for prosperity and a better future for their families," she said.